-In some areas, Homeowners Associations (HOAs) can present significant barriers to homeowners’ ability to install solar.
+In many areas, Homeowners Associations (HOAs) can present significant barriers to homeowners’ ability to install solar.

-As a solar contractor, the extent to which HOAs impact your business is dependent on your state’s laws and the HOA bylaws in the neighborhoods you target.
+As a solar contractor, how much HOAs impact your business depends on your state’s laws and the HOA bylaws in the neighborhoods you target.
 However, there are a number of strategies you can employ to help ensure HOA approval for your customers’ PV solar systems, regardless of where you do business.

-In this article, we discuss techniques compiled from interviews with solar contractors with extensive experience working with HOAs and online research to help ensure successful outcomes on projects in HOA communities—and guide your prospective customer through the process as well.
+For this article, we went right to the source, getting proven techniques from longtime solar contractors who have extensive experience working with HOAs.
+We supplement those interviews with our own extensive research to help you close more sales for projects in HOA communities — and guide your prospective customer through the process as well.

 HOAs are neighborhood organizations that create and enforce rules for houses or condominiums in established communities.

-Solar Power World states that “a major directive of the HOA is neighborhood uniformity and/or a high standard of appearance for each property.”
-HOAs’ concerns, and resulting rules, about solar installations tend to relate to how PV panels will affect the look of neighborhoods or property values.
+Solar Power World says, “A major directive of the HOA is neighborhood uniformity and/or a high standard of appearance for each property.”
+HOAs’ concerns, and the resulting rules, about solar installations tend to relate to how PV panels will affect the look of neighborhoods, and in turn property values.

 These rules can impact a homeowner’s efforts to go solar.
-A significant proportion of American homeowners interact with an HOA: over 370,000 HOAs in the U.S. regulate about 40 million households or 53% of owner-occupied households.
-Therefore, there is a good chance that your prospect needs to work with one.
-However, about half of U.S. states have laws preventing HOAs from denying solar for aesthetic reasons, so the impact on your business is partially dependent on where you operate.
+A significant proportion of American homeowners interact with an HOA: over 370,000 HOAs in the US regulate about 40 million households or 53% of owner-occupied households.
+That means there’s a good chance that your prospect needs to work with one.
+However, about half of US states have laws preventing HOAs from denying solar for aesthetic reasons, so the impact on your business is partially dependent on where you operate.